 The mill had what was claimed to be the largest overshot wheel in the nation, measuring 20 feet in diameter and 3 and a half feet wide.
 It had 96 buckets around its perimeter.

 Darryl and Mary Sensenig bought the property in 1965 and worked to restore the house and mill.
 Mary Sensenig was the owner in 2020.

-The mill is located at 363 Hershey Mill Drive, Mountville, PA.
+The mill is located at 363 Hershey Mill Road, Mountville, PA.

 |Structure||3.5 Story Stone|

 |Water Source||W. Branch of the|